marcinduma/LTRCLD-2557/docs/use-case1.md

  - Verify that subnet is correct
  - Verify that instance has correct **Private IPv4 addressess"**

- Note down IP address of EC2 instance, we will need it for veryfication.
+ Note down IP address of EC2 instance, we will need it for verification.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image123.png" width = 800>

- Go to Security settings of VM and check that **Security groups** for you instance is the one related to **EPG-AWS-01**
+ Go to Security tab settings of VM and check that **Security groups** for you instance is the one related to **EPG-AWS-01**

  <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image124.png" width = 800>

+!!!
+Info

- This security group was pushed when EPG was deployed towards AWS site.
-Instance interfaces was assigned to this EPG/Security Group based on the IP based Selector configured for this EPG.
+    This security group was created when EPG configuration was deployed towards AWS site.
+Instance interfaces were assigned to this EPG/Security Group based on the IP based Selector configured for this EPG.
 Cloud Network Controller is monitoring resources created in managed Tenants and it's automatically assigning Security groupes based on selectors.

+!!!
+Note

+    After EC2 instance startup it may take some time for CNC to change security group to correct one.
+If no selector is matched, EC2 will be assigned to default Cloud Network Controller Secuirty Group will all traffic denied.

-### 3. Azure Virutal Machine creation
+### 3. Azure Virtual Machine creation

-Login to Azure portal  via https://portal.azure.com with your account
+Login to Azure portal via https://portal.azure.com with your account details

 Search for **Virtual machine** in search bar and open from Services list